-Andrew F. Christie 1 INTRODUCTION Intellectual property could be called the Cinderella of the new economy.
+2. A legal perspective Andrew F. Christie 1 INTRODUCTION Intellectual property could be called the Cinderella of the new economy.
 A drab but useful servant, consigned to the dusty and uneventful ofﬁces of corporate legal departments until the princes of globalisation and technological innovation – revealing her true value – swept her to prominence and gave her an enticing new allure.1 This quote, taken from a World Intellectual Property Organization (WIPO) publication, says much about the state of intellectual property today.
 After all, it has only been a couple of decades since intellectual property was generally regarded as a rather obscure, but necessary, ﬁeld of legal regulation.
 In the last few years, however, intellectual property has become recognized as the driving force of economic growth and cultural development.
 As a result, the law of intellectual property has entered the consciousness of an ever-widening part of the public, and is increasingly seen as a matter for public policy as well as for private exploitation.
 Despite its growing importance, intellectual property remains a challenging area of law.
 This is because, unlike the laws of real property, the laws of intellectual property create rights between individuals that are vested in abstract objects – being objects that, inherently, are difﬁcult to deﬁne.
 Furthermore, intellectual property is an ever-expanding ﬁeld, and its role in society has become increasingly signiﬁcant and complex.
-This is due in part at least to its cultural speciﬁcity, as a regime that is founded on the notion of both knowledge and art as...
+This is due in part at least to its cultural speciﬁcity, as a regime that is founded on the notion of both...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.